-If you like the appearance of oil, but want the advantages of a lacquered surface, then you can combine Junckers Rustic Oils with Junckers HP Commercial lacquer.
+If you like the appearance of oil, but want the advantages of a lacquered surface, you can combine Rustic Oil with Junckers HP Commercial.

 For professional and private use.